JoseScap/DemoWebApiForAppService/Documents/tutorial-azure-cli.md

 - `--sku B1`: Specifies the pricing tier for the App Service plan. `B1` represents the Basic pricing tier.

 ## Create App Service
+Using this command, we will create a web application with App Services, utilizing the App Service Plan we created in the previous step.

 ```sh
 az webapp up -g jjpuente -p webplan -n webapi -r "dotnet:8" --logs
 ```